-The introduction of the notion of a \textit{geometric foliation} and its non-existence in closed hyperbolic $3$-manifolds [\citenum{wwNonexigeometricflow}, Theorem 1.2] provides yet another point of view.
-We first need a lemma which relates harmonic $1$-forms with constant length to minimal foliations [Lemma 16.7.1, \citenum{sysgeometrytopo}]: \begin{lem} If $\alpha$ is a harmonic $1$-form of constant length, then the leaves of the distribution ker($\alpha$) are minimal surfaces, and the vector field $V$ that is dual to $\alpha$ has geodesic flow lines orthogonal to ker($\alpha$). \end{lem} Note that Zeghib \cite{noflowgeodesichyper} proved that there is no smooth vector field on closed hyperbolic $3$-manifold where all the flow lines are geodesic (the flow lines given by harmonic $1$-forms are smooth, while Zeghib only require continuity).
-The foliation described above is a specific example of geometric foliation defined in [\citenum{wwNonexigeometricflow}, Definition 1.4]: \begin{defi} Let $S$ be a closed surface, $\epsilon >0$ a constant, $h$ an embedding
+We now describe obstructions from flows and foliations, which provide the last two proofs.
+We first need a lemma which relates harmonic $1$-forms of constant length to minimal foliations [\citenum{sysgeometrytopo}, Lemma 16.7.1]: \begin{lem} If $\alpha$ is a harmonic $1$-form of constant length, then the leaves of the distribution ker($\alpha$) are minimal surfaces, and the vector field $V$ that is dual to $\alpha$ has geodesic flow lines orthogonal to ker($\alpha$). \end{lem} Combining this with the following result of Zeghib, we obtain an obstruction from dynamical system theory and provide a third proof of \Cref{noFormConstLength}: \begin{theorem} \tn{(Zeghib \cite{noflowgeodesichyper})} There is no smooth vector field on a closed hyperbolic $3$-manifold all of whose flow lines are geodesics.
+As a corollary, there do not exist harmonic $1$-forms of constant length on $M$. \end{theorem} Note that the flow lines given by harmonic $1$-forms are smooth, while Zeghib only requires continuity.
+On the other hand, the minimal foliations described in \Cref{harformconstlength} are specific examples of the geometric foliations defined in [\citenum{wwNonexigeometricflow}, Definition 1.4]: \begin{defi} Let $S$ be a closed surface, $\epsilon >0$ a constant, and $h$ an embedding